Mbanq/iso20022/PKG_README.md

 ## Contributing

 Contributions are welcome!
-Please refer to the [main project repository](https://github.com/Mbanq/iso20022) for contribution guidelines, to open an issue, or to submit a pull request.
+Please refer to the [Project repository](https://github.com/Mbanq/iso20022) for contribution guidelines, to open an issue, or to submit a pull request.

+<p align="center"><strong style="font-size: 2em">Built with ❤️ in the Beautiful State of Washington!</strong></p>